Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 style = "bold purple"

-For a comprehensive list of modules and options, consult Starship’s configuration documentation.
+For a comprehensive list of modules and options, see Starship’s configuration documentation.

-If you prefer a more “information-dense” prompt (username/host, Node, etc.), add modules one at a time so you can keep the prompt fast and readable.
+If you prefer a more information-dense prompt (username/host, Node, etc.), add modules one at a time to keep the prompt fast and readable.

-For example, enable Node.js only when you actually do Node work:
+For example, enable Node.js when doing Node work:

 [nodejs]